-While this assessment finds that Super T-hangars at TTAD's current lease rates are not a particularly attractive investment, it is worth mentioning that increasing the number of based aircraft at TRK will have other positive effects on airport finances.
+While this assessment finds that Super T-hangars at TTAD's current lease rates are not a particularly attractive investment, increasing the number of based aircraft at TRK will have other positive effects on airport finances.
 Based users will purchase fuel and other services provided by TTAD staff.
 Their presence will support maintenance and service businesses on the airfield who in turn pay rent to TTAD.
-While the hangars may be a net loss on their own, it is important to keep these ancillary impacts in mind.
+While the hangars may be a net loss on their own, these ancillary impacts can improve the overall bottom line.